Group-5-Final-Project/Final-Project/README.md

 For this project, we took to Twitter to gather vaccine sentiments from the beginning of the pandemic to present, in an effort to address the following questions:

 * What are the sentiments towards vaccines?
+  * Generally positive or generally negative?
 * How have these sentiments changed throughout the course of the pandemic, if at all?
-  * Do pandemic milestones (e.g. waves, mandates, etc.) impact opinions?
+  * Do pandemic milestones (e.g. waves, mandates, laws, etc.) impact opinions?
 * What word associations are found with #vaccine?

 Data extracted from Twitter will be analyzed using Natural Language Processing (NLP), and the findings will be visualized on a custom dashboard.